 increasing property values in other previously overlooked areas.

 For many this is where the true Riviera begins.
-The stunning Belle Epoque villas are highly sought after, some with remarkable
+The stunning Belle Epoque villas are what most people imagine when

 historic connections.
 The "Golden Triangle" of Cap Ferrat, Villefranche sur Mer and Beaulieu sur Mer is

 home to some of the most expensive real estate anywhere in the world.
 Russian buyers love this area, and